aws-ia/terraform-aws-ecs-fargate/README.md

       - Initialize the deploy directory.
 Run `terraform init`.
       - Start a Terraform run using the configuration files in your deploy directory.
 Run `terraform apply`  or `terraform apply -var-file="$HOME/.aws/terraform.tfvars"` (Note: The deployment is remotely run in Terraform Cloud)

-   For existing vpc_id directly to the Fargate module.
+   For existing VPC pass `vpc_id` directly to the Fargate module.